Immunization

 Since 1995, Kyrgyzstan has been consistently registering immunization coverage of 90 per cent or more for three doses of diphtheria, tetanus and pertussis (DTP), often seen as the measure of national performance on immunization.

 There are also concerns about ‘vaccine hesitancy’ – a growing mistrust of immunization among some parents, fuelled by myths and misinformation.
-Such hesitancy may stem from negative media stories linking a child’s death to immunization without the full facts.
+This hesitancy may stem from negative media stories linking a child’s death to immunization without the full facts.
 It may be influenced by the country’s anti-vaccine movements, which spread anti-immunization messages.

 Meanwhile, measures to counter vaccine hesitancy and build parental trust in immunization are hampered by a lack of discussion with parents about its importance and the minimal risks.